This article was updated Sunday, Oct. 14, at 10:26 a.m. ET.

-On Monday (Oct.
-8), Austrian skydiver Felix Baumgartner will ascend more than 120,000 feet into the atmosphere inside a capsule attached to a helium balloon.
+After two weather delays due to high winds, Austrian skydiver Felix Baumgartner will attempt a record-breaking jump today (Oct.
+14), ascending more than 120,000 feet (36,600 meters) into the atmosphere inside a capsule attached to a helium balloon.
 Then, with nothing but a pressurized suit and a parachute, Baumgartner will jump out of the capsule and plummet toward Earth, breaking the sound barrier on the way down.

 What could go wrong?